Our County History

 In the Beginning...

-For centuries preceding Anglo-European settlement, Columbia Basin Indians lived, fished, hunted and traded along the three rivers which border Sherman County.
+For centuries preceding Anglo-European settlement, Columbia Basin Indians lived, fished, hunted, and traded along the three rivers that border Sherman County.
 Early explorers reported the splendid abundance of the Pacific Northwest and by 1843 thousands of pioneers set out for the Oregon Country.
 Emigrants passed through what is now Sherman County in a great cloud of dust on the way to the Willamette Valley.
 As the pioneers felt crowded in the new settlements of western Oregon, they turned east to the Columbia Plateau for new opportunities.

-Homesteaders, eager for land, arrived in the 1880s by steamboat, stagecoach and wagon.
+Homesteaders, eager for land, arrived in the 1880s by steamboat, stagecoach, and wagon.
 Soon farmers were settled on nearly every quarter section, plowing the grass and fencing their fields in order to receive government patents.

 Sherman County Musuem Photos Websites Immense Imagery Photography Wheat Rural History Oregon Moro-14.jpg